 Contact this debt collection agency to verify details, dispute the debt, or resolve your account.

-If you've received a call from MetCredit, a creditor has likely referred your unpaid account to them for collection.
-MetCredit represents the original creditor rather than owning the debt.
+If you've received a call from MetCredit, a creditor has referred your unpaid account to them for collection.
+MetCredit collects on behalf of the original creditor rather than owning the debt.

-Often, these calls are legitimate.
-But they could be about an old account you'd forgotten about, a mistake on their end, a debt you genuinely don't recognize, or a scammer using MetCredit's name to try to trick you.
+The call could also be about an old account you've forgotten about, a mistake on MetCredit's end, a debt you don't recognize, or a scammer using MetCredit's name.

 Source: Government of Canada (FCAC) - Dealing with a debt collector